10 money saving tips to save money in the new year

 Divide your savings goal by 20% of your income to work out how many months it will take.
 You can read more about budgeting rules and managing your personal finances here.

-Once you’ve set your savings goal you can even use it to build your credit score at the same time by getting started with Loqbox Save.
+Once you’ve set your savings goal you can even use it to build your credit score at the same time by getting started with Loqbox's savings tools.
 We will report your monthly savings payments to the three main credit reference agencies (CRAs) in the UK: Experian, Equifax and TransUnion.
 Read more about CRAs here.

 2. Pay off expensive debts first